jessicamyee/MBTA-Subway-Arrival-Predictor/README.md

 ### MVP/PostMVP

 #### MVP
-- Integration with MBTA's API to access their database of subway routes, schedules, and predicted arrival/departures
+- Integration with MBTA's API to access their database of predicted subway arrivals
 - Ability to input a Boston-area subway station name and the output would be the prediction in which the subway will arrive at that station
 - Provide a static map of the subway routes.